Are New York Divorce Records Public?

 New York's divorce rate has been steadily declining in recent years.
 In 2016, the state had a divorce rate of 2.9 per 1,000 inhabitants, compared to the national rate of 2.2 per 1,000 people.
 However, by 2020, this figure had decreased to 1.8 per 1,000 persons.

-Records of divorce in New York and state-wide statistics are curated by the New York State Department of Health.
+The New York State Department of Health curates records of divorce in New York and state-wide statistics.
 The Office of Vital Records maintains records of births, marriages, divorces, and deaths that occur in the state of New York.

 Persons interested in obtaining a copy of their divorce record or learning more about New York's divorce statistics can visit the Department of Health's website or contact them directly at (518) 474-3077.